-The Technical Secretariat invites scientists, chemical engineers, and technological specialists from developing countries to take part in a capacity-building project to enhance their knowledge of the Chemical Weapons Convention and to develop the skills necessary to operate in a modern chemistry environment.
+Scientists, chemical engineers, and technological specialists from Member States whose economies are developing or in transition are invited to take part in a capacity-building project to enhance their knowledge of the Chemical Weapons Convention and to develop the skills necessary to operate in a modern chemistry environment.

-The course prepares chemists and chemical engineers in Member States for technical assignments within the Secretariat or positions related to the implementation of the Convention in their home countries.
+The course prepares participants for technical assignments within the Technical Secretariat and positions related to the implementation of the Convention, in their home countries.

 The programme is conducted over nine weeks, each year, and is comprised of practical and theoretical modules.

-To facilitate industry-related national implementation of the CWC.
+To facilitate chemical industry-related national implementation of the CWC.

 To offer training in chemistry and chemical engineering related areas to personnel from industry, universities, and the government.

 To facilitate trade in these areas through adoption of good practices in chemical industry.